Syknapse/Contribute-To-This-Project/README.md

 > ## **Announcement:**
 >
 > Would you like to become a maintainer on this project and help keeping it going?
-If you are interested, read the [maintainer's guide](/maintainer_guide.md) and send me a DM on [Twitter](https://twitter.com/Syknapse).
+If you are interested, read the [maintainer's guide](/maintainer_guide.md) and mention any maintainer on our [Discord](https://discord.com/channels/990835113350803498/999243142484213850) server.

 ---